 - Recognize prominent graphic artists and their contribution to the development of popular styles.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 200 words, demonstrate course-related knowledge, and be supported by biblical principles and at least 2 sources cited in current MLA format.
 One source may be the course textbook.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be at least 100 words and must also be supported by biblical principles.

 For Parts 1–7, the student will create a 2-page spread with a 300–500-word essay and a digital composition of at least 3 images.
 Each essay must include at least 2 sources cited in current MLA format, 1 of which may be the course textbook.
 For Part 8, the student will compile Parts 1–7 and design an e-book.

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 1-hour time limit.